donheshanthaka/Weather-App/README.md

 ## 🖥 Run Locally:

-* To run locally follow the above steps to create the `.env.` file and then type the command below in the project directory
+* To run locally follow the above steps to create the `.env` file and then type the command below in the project directory

 ```cmd
 npm run dev